Chapter 2: As care needs increase

 I feel like I am walking on eggshells all the time, and I am careful with what I say.

 One of the biggest challenges is not to take the anger personally.
 Below are some ideas to help.
-Click each one for more information.
+Click each for more information.

 What may help